 ABOUT ME and THE APARTMENT

 My father, David T. Colin, had come to Rome in World War II, when he was with American military, the legendary Office of Strategic Services run by "Wild Bill" Donovan.
-After the war, my father returned to Rome, the city that he had fallen in love with, and purchased the apartment.
-During the late 1960's, he was one of the founders of the American University of Rome (AUR), and, indeed, the apartment was the administrative office (and impromptu party space) for AUR over a number of years.
+After the war, my father returned to Rome, the city he had fallen in love with, and purchased the apartment.
+During the late 1960's, he was one of the founders of the American University of Rome (AUR), and the apartment was the administrative office (and impromptu party and lesson space) for AUR over a number of years.

 — David Colin